 Patient participant recruitment: The study population will be enrolled from participating practices in the Western, South Central, and Southwestern regions of the National Dental PBRN.
 Our recruitment target is to enroll a sample population that is representative of the participating practices' patients being treated for periodontal disease, by using a consecutive recruitment strategy during enrollment periods in each participating practice.
-Prospective patient participants may be recruited at any dental appointment in a participating practitioner's office when it is determined that a patient participant will need periodontal care for Generalized Stage II-III, Grade A-C periodontitis.
+Prospective patient participants may be recruited at any dental appointment in a participating practitioner's office when it is determined that a patient participant will need periodontal care for generalized periodontitis.